jtdowney/terraform-static-site/README.md

 * AWS Access Key ID and Secret Access Key - These are assumed to be in your environment.
 If you're on macOS, I highly recommend checking out [envchain](https://github.com/sorah/envchain) for securely storing the environment variables.
 * `site_domain` - the naked top level domain to use (e.g. jtdowney.com)
 * `certificate_arn` - the ARN from AWS Certificate Manager, this must be requested in the AWS console due to the verification step.
+You need to add both the top level domain and the www subdomain to the same certificate.
 Also, the certificate must be in the us-east-1 region or it won't work.

 Optional variables: